pamparamm/ComfyUI-ppm/README.md

 ## Schedulers
 Adds [AlignYourSteps scheduler modified by Extraltodeus](https://github.com/Extraltodeus/sigmas_tools_and_the_golden_scheduler/blob/0dc89a264ef346a093d053c0da751f3ece317613/sigmas_merge.py#L203-L233) to the default list of schedulers by replacing `comfy.samplers.calculate_sigmas` function. `ays` is the default AYS scheduler and `ays+` is just `ays` with `force_sigma_min=True`.

+Also adds GITS scheduler and AYS_30 scheduler (based on [AYS_32 by Koitenshin](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/15751#issuecomment-2143648234))